merkle-open/generator-nitro/README.md

     yo nitro --name=myproject --pre=less --viewExt=hbs --clientTpl

+You may bypass the questions with `--skip-questions`.
+This will use the defaults for not specified options

+   yo nitro --name=myproject --clientTpl --exporter --skip-questions

 ### Update a project

 In your project, first update the generator to the newest version: